neuefische/web-exercises/sessions/js-structure/demo-end/README.md

 ## Notes

+- This is the final version of the demo
-- You only have to touch the `js/index.js` file.
+- You find the starting point for this demo in `sessions/js-structure/demo-start`

 ## Development